mergado/docs/_posts/2016-06-22-setting-up.md

 ### Connecting to the DB

-You can connect to the DB via [Adminer](https://appcloud.mergado.com/adminer/) which runs on our own server.
+You can connect to the DB via [Adminer](https://appcloud.mergado.com/adminer/) running on our own server.

 ### Accessing app's repository

-On Linux and Mac, a repository can be accessed via SSH by running the following command from terminal:
+On Linux and Mac, a repository can be accessed via SSH by running the following command in terminal:

 ```bash
 $ ssh <username>@appcloud.mergado.com